-As the exams take place during normal class periods, make-up exams will not be given except in case of an emergency or due to conflicts with other university activities.
+Make-up exams will not be given except in case of an emergency or due to conflicts with other university activities.
 If for some reason you are unable to make the exams, please contact me as soon as possible.
-Late requests may be denied or penalties may be assessed.
-If you find a discrepancy in the grading of a midterm exam (e.g., incorrect addition/subtraction, correct answer marked incorrect, etc.) then you must bring it to my attention (either in person or through email) no later than one weeks from the day the exams are returned.
+Late requests may be denied, or penalties may be assessed.

+If you find a discrepancy in the grading of a midterm exam (e.g., incorrect addition/subtraction, correct answer marked incorrect, etc.) then you must bring it to my attention (through email) no later than one weeks from the day the exams are returned.
 After that grades will typically not be changed.